zrythm/zrythm/CODE_OF_CONDUCT.md

 viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Accepting responsibility for mistakes
 * Focusing on what is best not just for us as individuals, but for the overall community
 * Assuming that other participants are posting in